Family EyeCare Center, P.C.

 - Pupil dilation

 Some of these tests are also done with the digital system.
 For example, instead of testing eye pressure (a common glaucoma test) with a puff of air in your eye, the digital system performs noncontact tonometry to get your eye pressure.

-Yes, comprehensive eye exams include eye dilation.
-It's the best way for Dr. Jones and the team to get a clear view of the back part of your eye, including the optic nerve and retina.
+Yes, comprehensive eye exams often include dilation.
+It's the best way for Dr. Jones to get a clear view of the back part of your eye, including the optic nerve and retina.
 By having dilated eye exams, you have the highest chance of receiving an early diagnosis and immediate treatment if you have a serious eye disease.
 A dilated eye exam could save your eyes, so it's worth doing as recommended.

-Most patients are able to resume normal activity after a dilated eye exam, and in fact are able to drive home while wearing eye protection.
-Dr. Jones and the team will advise you whether it's safe for you to drive after your dilated eye exam.
+Most patients are able to resume normal activity after a dilated eye exam, and in fact, are able to drive home while wearing eye protection.
+Dr. Jones will advise you on whether it's safe for you to drive after your dilated eye exam.

-Schedule your eye exam with Dr. Jones at Family EyeCare Center by phone today.
+Schedule your eye exam with Dr. Jones at Family EyeCare Center using the online appointment maker or by phone today.